merovex-press/stranded-series/series/books/0101-discovery/001-introduce-ephraim.md

 <!-- Fort Morris: Built as a log stockade with four bastions enclosing officers quarters, three barracks, storehouses, a guard house and a well. -->

 <!-- https://en.wikipedia.org/wiki/Chambersburg,_Pennsylvania#European_settlement -->
 **September, 17 N.S.
 1762.** A few days in Shippensburg was all Ephraim needed.
 On the first day, he toured the town.
 He was surprised to find the log stockade fort, Fort Morris.
 It was inactive, but represented English rule nonetheless.
 He learned it was built to protect this part of the Wagon road during the French & Indian War after Braddock was slain.
+Given that many of the town's buildings, including Jeffry's house, were made of stone, it struck Ephraim oddly that the fort was wood.

 The Widow's Tavern was another inducement to move on.
 Its clientele included trappers, traders and redcoats.
 Lobster backs.
 He needed to get further away.
 At least until things quieted down.
 Falling Springs was appealing.
 It had a fort, privately owned, and few settlers.
 It was much smaller than it used to be, which meant it may soon resettle.
 Ephraim worried that hostilities had only recently paused near Falling Springs.
 It could resume.
 He thought Jeffry was mad to settle so close to the wilderness with Barbara and their children.